 Heart Attack Risk

-Cautions from Doctors at Texas Heart Institute at St. Luke's Episcopal Hospital
+Cautions from Doctors at Texas Heart Institute

-"Yes, this story gets unwrapped each year about this time, but it's true, and while we haven't exactly pinpointed the causes, research shows that the incidence of heart attacks does tend to spike during the holiday period," said Dr. James T. Willerson, a cardiologist and THI President and Medical Director.
+"Yes, this story gets unwrapped each year, but it's true, and while we haven't exactly pinpointed the causes, research shows that the incidence of heart attacks does tend to spike during the holiday period," said Dr. James T. Willerson, a cardiologist and THI President and Medical Director.
 "In combination, overeating, overdoing alcoholic consumption, being too sedentary, and even the stress of the season can contribute to or trigger heart attacks.
 The risk is there for people with known heart conditions and for people with undiagnosed conditions as well."

 A key is to be aware of the risk and modify any high-risk behavior, doctors advise.

 Willerson also reiterated warnings about increased heart attack risks for people headed to the ski slopes this winter.
 These risks are related to the combination of high altitudes, freezing temperatures and inadequate physical conditioning -- for skiers, snow boarders and other winter tourists.

 Doctors advise some pre-vacation conditioning and not jumping into strenuous activities too quickly at the beginning of a winter vacation.

 Research has shown these factors present added risks.
 In fact, a study of heart attack victims presented to the European Society of Cardiology last year by cardiologists at the Medical University of Innsbruck, Austria, showed that the risk for tourists in the Austrian Alps were greatest during the first two days of vacation.